Pomax/msfs-simconnect-api-wrapper/README.md

 ##### Special Events

-There is currently a single "not-official" event that can be listened to:
+There are currently two "unofficial" events that can be listened to:

-- `AIRPORTS`, registers a listener for which airports are nearby (or rather, "in the current Sim bubble", which is all world tiles currently loaded and active in the sim), which triggers every time an airport comes into range, _as well as_ when airports go out of range.
+- `AIRPORTS_IN_RANGE`, registers a listener for notifications about airports coming into range of our airplane (or rather, coming into range of "the current Sim bubble", which is all world tiles currently loaded and active in the sim).
+- `AIRPORTS_OUT_OF_RANGE`, registers a listener for notifications about airports dropping out of range of our airplane (with the same note as above).

 #### `off(evtDefinition, handler)`